 The problem isn’t that your productivity system is broken.
 The problem is that it’s working exactly as designed.

-Traditional productivity tools—task managers, calendars, note-taking apps—are designed to optimize for throughout.
+Traditional productivity tools — task managers, calendars, note-taking apps — are designed to optimize for throughput.
 They act as conveyor belts for your obligations.

 They help you: